thajteazzdine/thajteazzdine/README.md

-Hello and welcome to my github repo, I am a software engineer passionate aboute electronics and embedded systems.
+# 👋 Welcome to my GitHub!

+Hi there!
+I'm an FPGA developer and software engineer with a strong passion for electronics, embedded systems, and low-level hardware design.
+I love building efficient and reliable systems that bridge the gap between software and hardware.

-## Languages that I code with:
+## 🛠️ Languages & Tools I Use:
-C/C++
-python
-java
+- Verilog / VHDL
+- Embedded Linux
+- Python
+- C / C++
+- Java

+Let's connect and collaborate!